Qiao126/CNN/README.md

 The Jupyter Notebook softmax.ipynb will walk you through implementing the Softmax classifier.

 #### Part 2: Two-Layer Neural Network
-The Jupyter notebook two_layer_net.ipynb will walk you through the implementation of a two-layer neural network classifier.
+The Jupyter notebook two_layer_net.ipynb will walk you through the implementation of a two-layer neural network classifier. (hint: If you struggle with this, you can try to do **Part 4: Backpropagation** first.
+As the modular approach takes you through the process step by step.

 #### Part 3: Image Features
 The IPython Notebook features.ipynb will walk you through this exercise, in which you will examine